gargoyleadoration/gargoyleadoration/README.md

     - My mood may switch every now and then and I may be less talkative
     - I'm very clingy
   - I'm autistic, so please use tone tags !!
-  - I'm a Malleus/Leona yumeshipper/selfshipper!
-I don't mind others who do the same!!
-Nonsharing yumes will need to be aware that I also yume with them ^_^
+  - I yume with Malleus & Leona (along with other characters, but this is my TWST acc so!), this is something I do NOT hide at all !!
   - I may make NSFW jokes if we get close if you're 18+ !
-If you mind that, I'd rather not be close friends but we can still hang out !!
+If you mind that, I'll try to make sure I don't make those jokes!
+I don't make them around people under 18
 </details>

 <details>